StackBLU/MSAutoPQ/README.md

 Designed to work with MuMu Player - https://www.mumuplayer.com/

 If running 1 client, use "run_x1" with the emulator maximized (1920x1080).

-If running 4 clients, use "run_x4_party" to run all 4 clients together.
+If running 4 clients, use "run_x4_party" to run all 4 clients together (drag one client to each corner of the screen, so all 4 are on the same screen and viewable).
 Use "run_x4_solo" to have each client do their own party quest queue.

 1. Download and install AHK v2 - https://www.autohotkey.com/